bbauska/JS-Programs/README.md

 // Output: false
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-188. Find the Sum of Digits Raised to the
+<h2 id="js-188">188.
+Find the Sum of Digits Raised to the Power of their Respective Position (Up to 1000)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Power of their Respective Position (Up to 1000)
+<p>The sumOfDigitsRaisedToPowerUpToThousand function calculates the sum of numbers where
-The sumOfDigitsRaisedToPowerUpToThousand function calculates the sum of numbers where each digit raised to the power of its respective position is equal to the number itself.
+each digit raised to the power of its respective position is equal to the number itself.</p>
 <pre>
 const sumOfDigitsRaisedToPowerUpToThousand = () => {
 let sum = 0;